jianh619/provider-ssh/README.md

 # provider-ssh

-`provider-ssh` is a minimal [Crossplane](https://crossplane.io/) Provider , which will help connecting to remote vm and do something .
+`provider-ssh` is a minimal [Crossplane](https://crossplane.io/) Provider , which helps connecting to remote vm and do something .

 ## Getting Started